ietf-wg-alto/draft-ietf-alto-cdni-request-routing-alto/specification.md

 See [](#filteredcdnifciexample) for a concrete example.

-The version tag included in the `vtag` field of the response MUST correspond to the full CDNI Advertisement resource from which the filtered CDNI Advertisement resource is provided.
+The version tag included in the "vtag" field of the response MUST correspond to the full CDNI Advertisement resource from which the filtered CDNI Advertisement resource is provided.
 This ensures that a single, canonical version tag is used independently of any filtering that is requested by an ALTO client.